-While dressier than their ruggedized PVD-treated Infantry Vintage Chrono Mechanical that was released three years ago, the watch certainly doesn’t lack in the masculinity department
+While dressier than their ruggedized PVD-treated Infantry Vintage Chrono Mechanical that was released three years ago, it doesn’t lack in the masculinity department

 Featuring a guilloche motif that Victorinox prefers to call “Swiss Officer’s Knife” (it is indeed identical to the one that decorated the handle of the original Modell 1961 military edition pocket knife that stayed in production from 1961 to 2008), the plate partially covers two circular cutouts in the dial allowing just enough space for the bold white Arabic numerals on the rotating disks to be clearly seen.

-Thanks to a pair of rectangular apertures right in the middle of the plate, the watch features one of the nicest “large date” indicators in sub-$1000 USD price range.
+Thanks to a pair of rectangular apertures right in the middle of the plate, it features one of the nicest “large date” indicators in sub-$1000 USD price range.

-Of course, the brand doesn’t produce its own movements, so they employed a mass-market job from the Swiss-based Soprod ebauche maker.
-Called Soprod SOP FM13D, the mechatronic caliber is available in at least three different versions (the other two named FM13A and FM13C6, all of them equipped with different number of micro-motors), but this one looks the most interesting to me, at least, in this execution.
+Of course, the brand doesn’t produce its own movements, so they employed a mass-market job from Soprod.
+Called Soprod SOP FM13D, the mechatronic caliber is available in at least three different versions (the other two named FM13A and FM13C6, all of them equipped with a different number of micro-motors), but this one looks the most interesting to me, at least, in this execution.

-As you can see on the photos, the body of the Victorinox Swiss Army Chrono Classic 1/100 Chronograph is nicely sculpted and looks quite expensive: a very welcome development for the brand that never really tried to make their products look elegant.
+As you can see on the photos, the body of the Chrono Classic 1/100 Chronograph is nicely sculpted and looks expensive: a welcome development for the brand that never really tried to make their products look particularly elegant.

 The watch was presented two weeks ago at the Baselworld 2013 trade show.